aglago/Sofware-Engineering/0x04. System engineering & DevOps/Bash/0x00. Shell, basics/learning_objectives.md

 ### Working with Commands
 - What do `type`, `which`, `help`, `man` commands do

+These are all command-line utilities used in Linux and other Unix-like operating systems.
+- "type" lists the file types of specified command names
+- "which" displays the location of the specified command
+- "help" provides help for a specified command
+- "man" provides a manual page for a given command These commands can be used to get information about commands, including their options and usage.
+They can be particularly useful for developers and system administrators who need to use command-line utilities.

 - What are the different kinds of commands

+There are generally four main types of commands in Linux:
+*Built-in commands*: These are commands that are built into the shell itself, and do not require an external program to be executed.
+Examples include "cd", "pwd", "echo".
+*Executable commands*: These are commands that are executed by an external program.
+For example, the "ls" command is a built-in command, but the "find" command is an executable program.
+Internal commands: These are commands that are executed by the shell, but are not built-in.
+These commands are typically stored in a system directory

 - What is an alias
 - When do you use the command help instead of man